task-it/TaskIt.NLog.Targets.Teams/readme.md

 This _should_ work, but I havn't tested this.
 All errors will be logged in the NLog internal log.<br/>
 For more information about the Teams message card formatting please read https://docs.microsoft.com/en-us/outlook/actionable-messages/message-card-reference .

+### Test App
+This Solution includes a console App for testing.
+Bevor you run it, you must add yout Teams webhook Url in the nlog.config inluded in the App (marked with: '<i>XXX PUT YOUR URL IN HERE XXX</i>')